BAE Systems Taranis: Background and inception

-Prototype
+Prototype and design

 A video of the Taranis prototype's test flight on 10 August 2013.

-The production began for the Taranis prototype in September 2007, and assembly began in February 2008.
-On 9 January 2009, the Ministry of Defence denied that the Taranis had been flying near the site of a damaged wind turbine, after local people claimed to have seen a UFO.
+During September 2007, production activity began on the Taranis prototype, the assembly of which started in February 2008.
+On 9 January 2009, the Ministry of Defence issued a denial that Taranis had been flying near the site of a damaged wind turbine after local people claimed to have seen a UFO.
+Later that same year, there were reports of tensions between BAE Systems and the Ministry of Defence over the funding and progress of UCAV development.

 The prototype, which had an initial development cost of £143 million, was unveiled by BAE Systems at Warton Aerodrome, Lancashire, on 12 July 2010.
-Ground tests of the prototype began in 2010.
-The aircraft's first flight was later delayed to 2012, then delayed further and finally took place on 10 August 2013.
+That same year, ground-based testing of the prototype commenced.
+During April 2013, low-speed taxi tests of the prototype commenced at Warton Aerodrome.
+Months later, it was relocated to an undisclosed test range to conduct high-speed taxi tests.